sourabhMajumdar/undergrad_thesis/README.md

-## Neural Approaches toward Domain independent dialog system
+## Deep Learning Approaches for Low-Resource Task Oriented Conversational Agents Using Synthetic Data Generation Techniques

 Before we begin, let me introduce myself.
 Hello, my name is Sourabh Majumdar and I am a final year undergraduate student at BITS-Pilani,Goa.
-This project is my undergraduate thesis and as you can probably guess, the topic is "Neural Approaches toward domain indpndent dialog system".
+This project is my undergraduate thesis and as you can probably guess, the topic is "Deep Learning Approaches for Low-Resource Task Oriented Conversational Agents Using Synthetic Data Generation Techniques
+".
 I am currently doing this thesis under the supervision of [ **Dr. Marco Guerini** ](<mailto:guerini@fbk.eu>) at Fondazione Bruno Kessler,Trento,Italy

 ### Description of the project